-If you are submitting the claims yourself, there is one claim form for filing medical, dental and hearing claims to the Claims Office.
+If you are submitting the claims yourself, there is one claim form for filing medical, and hearing claims to the Claims Office.
 One claim form may be submitted for a combination of any of these benefits for one person.
 A separate claim form must be submitted for each individual in a family.

-Claim forms are available online www.fnsbandsd.com or from Human Resources/ Risk Management.
-The claim forms are not available from the Claims Office.
+Medical claim forms are available online www.fnsbandsd.com, or from Human Resources/Risk Management.